DCFApixels/Unity-Notes/README.md

 ## How to use
 Just add the "Note" or "LazyNote" component to any object.
 Or use RMB + "GameObject/Notes/Create Note"(or LazyNote) to automatically create a note object.

+To add Author or Note Type presets, click on the gear icon in the Note component

 To display text in the Scene View window, use the separator ">-<" all text before it will be displayed